 The Arena has many food and beverage vendors, including two licensed areas.
 There are many dining options in town including pubs, restaurants and street stalls.
 You may bring your own food and drink into the arena (apart from alcoholic beverages).
 Drinking water and dish-washing facilities are provided at the western end of Stage 1.

-There are many boutique craft stalls in the Festival Arena, as well as on Sackville Street, Railway Place and Glaxo Green (both on Bank Street).
+There are many boutique craft stalls in the Festival Arena, as well as on Sackville Street, Railway Place and Fisherman’s Walk (both on Bank Street).

 Buskers are not booked by the PFFF, and no busking is allowed in the Festival Arena.
 If you wish to busk in town you will need to obtain a permit from the Moyne Shire prior to the Festival weekend, and perform only in designated area as shown on the application form.
 To obtain an application for a busking permit, please contact the Moyne Shire by email [email protected] or by phone 1300 656 564 during business hours.